 East Lothian U3A has more than 40 learning and leisure groups catering for a wide range of interests.
 Members are free to join as many groups as they wish.

 Groups are usually held in the daytime.
-Meetings take place weekly, fortnightly or monthly at venues agreed by the members.
+Meetings take place weekly, fortnightly or monthly at venues agreed by the members (download summary of group meeting times).
 Excursions may be organised by some groups.

 Click on the titles below to see more details.

 (The individual group pages with extra information including contact details for the Leaders are only accessible to logged-in members. )

 Arts & Crafts

 This pleasant summer activity is for members interested in sketching or painting.
 A break for a picnic lunch allows would-be artists to discuss points with more experienced members.

 Meets weekly, Thursdays 10.30 till early afternoon (weather permitting) May to September at various locations usually in East Lothian.

 This group learns about artists and their work through looking at paintings in permanent collections, exhibitions, slides and videos.

 Meetstwice monthly 1st and 3rd Thursdays am and/or pm October – April at various exhibitions in Edinburgh and East Lothian.